Apple’s New iPhone XS Photos Leaked, First Look At Apple Watch Series 4

 — Christina Warren (@film_girl) August 30, 2018

 Other users chimed in, creating a long comment thread.
-Sevearl users suggested that this was an intentional communications strategy by Apple.
-User @xavibrichs tweeted, “In my opinion it is basically a teaser.
-It might be the company itself creating expectation to the audience… it’s just a thought….”
+Several users suggested that this was an intentional communications strategy by Apple.

+“In my opinion it is basically a teaser.
+It might be the company itself creating expectation to the audience… it’s just a thought…,” one tweeted.

-User @EduMembrive added, “The paranoic anti-leaks DNA of Apple was Steve Jobs… And personally, I miss the surprise factor of Apple with his products.”
+“The paranoic anti-leaks DNA of Apple was Steve Jobs… And personally, I miss the surprise factor of Apple with his products,” added another.